 With the wide variety of weed eaters available, it can be challenging to decide what type to choose.
 Today, we’re going to look at cordless vs. electric vs. gas weed eaters.

 We’re going to discuss the different features of each of these types of weed eaters and when you should choose to use each type.
 We’ll also help you decide which choice would be the best for your needs.

-All weed eaters have similarities, including having a primary purpose of trimming weeds and areas where you can’t reach with your lawnmower.
+All weed eaters have similarities, including having a primary purpose of trimming weeds and areas where you can’t reach with your lawnmower, around the edge of the rock garden for instance.
 But there are differences between cordless, electric, and gas weed eaters that you will need to know.

 What is a Weed Eater?

-Weed eaters, also called weed whackers, are a form of string trimmer, which means it uses a durable, flexible plastic line to chop down weeds and grass instead of blades.
+Weed eaters, also called weed whackers, are a form of string trimmer, which means it uses a durable, flexible plastic string trimmer line to chop down weeds and grass instead of actually removing the weeds.

 The design of a string trimmer is the same, regardless of which type of weed eater you choose.
 There is a cutting head on the bottom, a long shaft, and a handle at the top to move the machine.
 Some trimmers also have a shoulder strap, but lighter weed eaters will not.

 Weed eaters work by a wire or plastic line wound around a rotating wheel.
 As the wheel spins, centrifugal force causes the line to stiffen enough to perform the cutting.
 While all weed eaters have the same setup, you can choose different sized lines, depending on your needs.